Will Contest FAQ in Harrisonburg

 You may contest someone’s will for any of the following reasons:

-• Breach of fiduciary duty, for example where a power of attorney does something in their self-interest instead of in the interest of the person they are supposed to be serving
+- Breach of fiduciary duty, for example where a power of attorney does something in their own interest instead of in the interest of the person they are supposed to be serving

 Can Stepchildren Contest a Will?

 It is possible for stepchildren to contest a will.
-In order to do so they must have been a named beneficiary of a previous will.
-However, this doesn’t mean it will be successful if the requirements for a will contest aren’t met.
+In order to do so, they must have been a named beneficiary of a previous will.
+However, this does not mean a challenge will be successful if the requirements for a will contest are not met.

 Is my loved one’s will legitimate?